-Apparently some games allow the players vital stats to be displayed to other gamers, so you can share your heart rate and Stress Level/Body Battery Level as you play.
+Apparently, some games allow the players vital stats to be displayed to other gamers, so you can share your heart rate and Stress Level/Body Battery Level as you play.
 No more bluffing if you do this.
 The truth will be out as your HR shoots over 100bpm.

 Garmin’s new Str3amup! software must be used and this requires a pre-existing streaming/recording tool which must support capturing desktop window content and “Chroma Key” Filters eg OBS Studio, Streamlabs OBS and XSplit.

 I’m guessing your key physiology stats will be recorded by the eSports profile for you to analyse later in Garmin Connect in the ‘workout’ rather than in the usual place where you would see the body battery and stress level.
-Answers below, if you know.
+Answers are below, if you know.

 The new Instinct is priced at £269.99 and the battery lasts up to 80 hours.

 This might sound like a silly announcement.
 And maybe it’s a silly product.
 But I bet it makes Garmin money as they are re-using Instinct Gen 1 hardware.